chicoden/meeplang/README.md

 \<type> \<name>; \# Undefined value\
 \<type> \<name> = \<value>;\
 \<name> = \<value>; # Variable must be declared first\
 Names must consist of only underscores and alphanumeric ASCII characters.
+The first character may not be a digit however!

 ## Arrays
 \<type>[\<length>] myArray;\